Skip to main content

 • Organisation chart and job roles/descriptions

-• Named point of contact with overall accountability (Head of Centre)
+• Named point of contact with overall accountability

-• Conflict of Interest policy and log/s
+• Conflict of Interest policy

-• Reasonable adjustment policy
+• Reasonable Adjustment policy

-• Special consideration policy
+• Special Consideration policy

-• Health and safety.
+• Health and Safety policy

 Resources

-• Evidence of appropriate and suitable equipment and accommodation at the main centre and any satellite centres
+• Evidence of appropriate and suitable equipment and accommodation

-• IT systems and security arrangements.
+• IT systems and security arrangements

 Candidate support and experience